 Oum Kalthoum was born in Tamay ez-Zahayra village in El Senbellawein, Dakahlia Governorate, Egypt.
-Her birth date is controversial, and even the Egyptian Ministry of Information seems to have given either 31st December 1898, or 31st December 1904.
+Her birth date is controversial, either 31 December 1898, 31 December 1904 or 4 May, 1904.
+She died 3 February, 1975.

 At a young age, she showed exceptional singing talent.
 Her father, an Imam, taught her to recite the Qur'an, and she is said to have memorised the entire book.
 When she was twelve years old, her father disguised her as a young boy and entered her in a small performing troupe that he directed.
 At the age of sixteen she was noticed by Abol Ela Mohamed, a modestly famous singer, and by the famous oudist Zakariyya Ahmad, who invited her to Cairo.
 She waited until 1923 before accepting the invitation.
 She was invited on several occasions to the house of Amin Beh Al Mahdy, who taught her how to play the oud.
 She developed a very close relationship with Rawyeha Al Mahdy, daughter of Amin, and became her closest friend.
 Kalthoum even attended Rawheya's daughter's wedding, although she has always tried to avoid public appearances.
 Amin Al Mahdy introduced her to the cultural circles in Cairo.